open-telemetry/semantic-conventions/specification/trace/semantic_conventions/instrumentation/elasticsearch.md

 **Status**: [Experimental](../../../document-status.md)

-This document defines semantic conventions to apply when instrumenting requests to Elasticsearch.
-They map Elasticsearch requests to attributes on a Span.
-Note that there may also be an http span created in addition to the Elasticsearch span.
+This document defines semantic conventions to apply when creating a span to capture requests to Elasticsearch.

 ## Span Name